0x7d7b/fritzbox-reconnect/README.md

 # FRITZ!Box 6490 Cable - Reconnect Script

 This script uses UPnP to reconnect the FRITZ!Box.

-Tested with FRITZ!OS 7.12
+Tested with FRITZ!OS 7.12 on FRITZ!Box 6490 Cable and FRITZ!OS 7.27 on FRITZ!Box 6591 Cable.

 ## Preparation